If you don’t feel creative, let me ask you, what do you do then? Or rather, what don’t you do?

 For me, it’s a decision first.
 It’s a decision that I want to write, or paint, design or whatever.
 Then comes the feelings as I create.
 Usually it’s difficult feelings I have while I create, and the good feelings come after I’ve finished.

 The difficult feelings are usually in the lines of “this is rubbish” and the good feelings ones “I did it!”.

 When I sit down to work, it’s far from always that I experience flow.

 It’s not so much that I feel like creating, it’s more that I want to create.

 This is why so many of brilliant, interesting women don’t create.

-They are waiting for a good feeling.
+They are waiting for a feeling and it has to be a good feeling.

 Please, don’t let that be you.
 Using your creativity, making something that you invent through your imagination is so good for you.
 It’s personal development.
 You connect to the real soul part of you.

 To you and the wonderful world of wonder

 P.S I have got to leave for work in 15 minutes and I have yet to dry my hair, floss and brush my teeth.
 But I had decided to finish this post before I leave this morning, so I am leaving the dishes.
 Am I feeling creative?
 I don’t know, but I feel great I am finishing my post now. 🙂